Skip to main content

 info

-A configuration change in an existing flow can take up to 15 minutes to apply to all linked devices.
+Changes made in a flow can take up to 15 minutes to apply to all linked devices.